Break My Heart (Dua Lipa song)

-"Break My Heart" is a song by English-Albanian singer Dua Lipa from her second studio album, Future Nostalgia (2020).
+"Break My Heart" is a song by English singer Dua Lipa from her second studio album, Future Nostalgia (2020).
 The song was written by Lipa, Ali Tamposi, Stefan Johnson, Jordan K. Johnson, and Andrew Watt, while the production was handled by Watt alongside the Monsters & Strangerz.
 Due to a similarity to the guitar riff in INXS's 1987 song "Need You Tonight", band members Andrew Farriss and Michael Hutchence are also credited as writers, and the similarity is credited as an interpolation.
-The song was released for digital download and streaming through Warner Records as the third single from Future Nostalgia on 25 March 2020.
+The song was released for digital download and streaming through Warner Records as the third single from Future Nostalgia on 25 March 2020, just two days before the album's release.
 It is a retro-futuristic dance-pop and disco-funk song with elements of house and 1980s music that is set to a Europop beat.
 A vulnerable song, it sees Lipa questioning whether a new love will leave her broken-hearted.

 Several music critics commended the production elements of "Break My Heart" as well as its "Need You Tonight" interpolation; some thought it sounded too similar to its influences.
 The song placed on numerous best of 2020 year-end lists, including ones published by Billboard, The New York Times and NPR, while also receiving numerous awards as well as nominations including Song of the Summer at the 2020 MTV Video Music Awards and Song of the Year at the 46th People's Choice Awards.
 Commercially, the song reached the top ten of charts in twenty-one countries, including a number one peak in Israel.
 This also included the UK Singles Chart, where the song peaked at number six.
-The song is certified platinum or higher in ten countries, including a double diamond certification in Brazil, a double platinum certification in Australia and a platinum certification in the UK.
+It also peaked at number 13 on the US Billboard Hot 100.
+The song is certified platinum or higher in ten countries, including a double diamond certification in Brazil, a diamond certification in France, a double platinum certification in Australia and a platinum certification in the UK.

 The music video for "Break My Heart" premiered on 26 March 2020.
 It was directed by Henry Scholfield and filmed in Bulgaria.
 The video features 1990s-influenced slide clips that see Lipa in numerous situations going from vulnerable to empowered after she falls for someone who's pulling away from her.
 Some of these situations include running through a traffic-jammed block, dancing in a club and dancing on the end of a broken plane.
 Several critics praised the high quality of the video and its use of colour.
 It won Best Pop Video at the 2020 UK Music Video Awards.
 Lipa performed the song on numerous occasions, including on The Tonight Show Starring Jimmy Fallon, Big Brother Brasil 20 and Graduate Together.
 Several remixes including ones by Jax Jones, Joris Voorn and Moon Boots were also released.